ROCm/rocBLAS/docs/source/contributing.rst

-This repository follows the `git flow <http://nvie.com/posts/a-successful-git-branching-model/>`__ workflow, which dictates a /master branch where releases are cut, and a /develop branch which serves as an integration branch for new code. \* A `git extention <https://github.com/nvie/gitflow>`__ has been developed to ease the use of the 'git flow' methodology, but requires manual installation by the user.
-Refer to the projects wiki
+This repository follows the `git flow <http://nvie.com/posts/a-successful-git-branching-model/>`__ workflow, which dictates a /master branch where releases are cut, and a /develop branch which serves as an integration branch for new code.
+A `git extention <https://github.com/nvie/gitflow>`__ has been developed to ease the use of the 'git flow' methodology, but requires manual installation by the user.
+Refer to the `project's wiki <https://github.com/nvie/gitflow/wiki/Installation>`__.

 Pull-request guidelines
 =======================